gridcapacitymap/gridcapacitymap-web/README.md

 ## Setup

-Spin up infra with syntetic demo data
+Spin up infra with synthetic demo data

 ```
 docker-compose up
 ```

-Syntetic data used for visualization is sourced from `data` dir.
+Synthetic data used for visualization is sourced from `data` dir.
 It can be imported from [swagger UI](http://localhost:8000/docs) and will be visualized on [webgis](http://localhost:3000).
 Default username and password for authentication is `demo`.